 LFortran is a modern open-source (BSD licensed) interactive Fortran compiler built on top of LLVM.
 It can execute user's code interactively to allow exploratory work (much like Python, MATLAB or Julia) as well as compile to binaries with the goal to run user's code on modern architectures such as multi-core CPUs and GPUs.

 LFortran is in development, there are features that work today, and there are features that are being implemented.
+You can also check out the Development Status section for more information on features being supported and being worked on.

 Interactive, Jupyter support